 Recognize the risks.
 I'm not being alarmist; in fact, the same principle applies when you're traveling in a group.
 Once you identify and recognize risks, you're better equipped to handle them appropriately.
 The only real difference -- and it's a doozy -- is that when you're hiking alone, you, the equipment on your back, and anything you can glean from your surroundings are your only resources at your disposal.

 Sure, somebody might wander along at the right moment to help you out -- but do you really want to depend on blind luck (and hope that whoever stumbles across you is actually prepared, when you weren't)?
-Start sizing up the risks by thinking about the terrain, weather, and wildlife you're likely to encounter.
+So before you leave the house, proactively size up potential risks by thinking about the terrain, weather, and wildlife you might encounter.

 - Once you've identified the risks, mitigate them by making smart decisions.
 Examples include making noise (sing, clap, or use bear bells) if you suspect wildlife is in the area, and paying close attention to what your own senses tell you.
 Never wear earbuds when you're hiking alone; they might keep you from hearing approaching wildlife.
 And if you're not sure you can handle steep or exposed terrain, choose an alternate route.

 - Practice your emergency skills.
 All the emergency supplies in the world won't be any help at all if you don't know how to use them -- and if you're on your own, you won't have anyone else to pick up the slack.
 So don't settle for a theoretical understanding of first aid, shelter building, and other emergency skills.
 Take classes or at least read books and do your own hands-on practice, until you are able to duplicate those skills even when you're wet, cold, and scared.